What is photosensitivity?

 Photosensitivity is sometimes confirmed by phototests — artificial light from various different sources and at different doses is shone on small areas of the skin to see whether the rash can be reproduced, or if sunburn occurs more easily than expected.
 These tests can be difficult to perform and to interpret, and are only available in specialised centres.

-Contact photosensitivity can be tested by photopatch tests.
-Adhesive patches containing known photosensitizing materials are applied to the upper back, removed after two days, and light is shone on the area.
+Contact photosensitivity can be tested by photopatch tests, in association with standard patch tests.
+Adhesive patches containing known photosensitising materials are applied to the upper back, removed after two days, and light is shone on the area.
 The reaction is observed two days later.

 Investigations may include: